-Ed’s Emporium Stained Glass and Fusing Studio, Since 1981
+Ed’s Emporium Art Glass Studio Since 1981

-builders, interior designers and home owners to provide an
+directly with architects, builders, interior designers and home owners to provide an

 used at our studio to create unique art glass pieces.

 Is Art Glass only for new homes?

-Custom glass work can be installed in new construction, or used to enhance your current home, adding
+Custom glass work can be installed in new construction, or used to enhance your current

-thermo pane units.
+integrated into insulated thermo pane units.
 Often art glass is used in the entry way, but it

 is also very effective to add privacy and design to any window, interior doors, bathrooms,

 How much does Art Glass cost?

 achieve the desired project.
 We are always considerate of your budget.
 Our prices start at

 $10 - $20 per square foot to have sheet glass cut to size (note: we have hundreds of

 samples to choose from).
 Etched work is typically in the $100 - $125 per square foot

 toward the final cost of the project.

 What is the process for ordering custom glass work?

 make sure that you are informed and understand the process.
-We’d like to first meet with you at our studio, as there are many samples, photos, and books that can help determine your direction.
-We’ll take notes and
+We’d like to meet with you

+first at our studio, as there are many samples, photos and books that can help determine

-etc., representing your decor or design influence, please bring that along.
+fabric swatch etc. representing your décor or design influence, please bring that along.

 Once a design has been conceptualized, the next step is to create a full size rendering.
 This

 allows you to see exactly what the project could look like.
-When the design is approved,
+Once the design is approved,

 the materials (colors, textures, bevels, etc.) are chosen and construction begins.

 What’s the difference between what Ed’s Emporium offers and the big chain home

 home centers offer mass-produced work with size and design limitations.
 At Ed’s

-Emporium you can

-choose from hundreds of glass samples and endless design possibilities to
+Emporium you choose from hundreds of glass samples and endless design possibilities to

 create a project specifically for your environment.
 An original, unique art piece,

-studio prides itself in attention to detail, and customer satisfaction is always of the utmost
+studio prides itself in attention to detail and customer satisfaction is always of utmost

 importance to us.

 We look forward to serving you,

-Eric Allen, Owner - Artist
+Eric Allen Owner / Glass Artist